AryanK112233/AWS-project-Login-web-app/README.md

 #### Modify Lambda function to write o Dynamodb table:

 * Replace the code within the lambda function and test the changes ***(use lambda_function.py file)***.
-* Select Test button.
+* Select the Test button.
 You should see an Execution result: succeeded message with a green background.
 * In a new browser tab, open the DynamoDB console.
 In the left-hand navigation pane, select Tables > Explore items.
-* Select your table , which we created earlier , then select the Items tab on the right.
+* Select your table, which we created earlier, then select the Items tab on the right.
 ##### Items matching your test event appear under Items returned.
 Every time your Lambda function executes, your DynamoDB table will be updated.
 If the same name is used, only the time stamp will change.

 ## 5. Add Interactivity to Your Web App